chatox/networks-science-course/practicum/ps08_components_k_cores.md

 Now in the *Node Table* you should see that each node has associated a level.
 Use the column *Level* for fill color with a continuous mapping.
 Change the default colors of the mapping to something that makes sense (in general, darker for more deep levels) and is not the default.

+**Hint**: in Cytoscape by default you will have the giant component followed by all the singletons in an horizontal line.
+As a consequence,  in the image in your report the giant component will be smaller.
+In Cytoscape you can move the singletons with the mouse so that they are either on the side of the giant component forming a vertical line, or surrounding the giant connected component; this will allow you to have a more visible graph when you export.

 # DELIVER (individually)

 Deliver a zip file containing your Python notebook (remove unnecessary elements, add comments when needed; please deliver your code in a single .ipynb file with multiple cells), and a PDF file containing: